 Also, some ELDs come with a “driver scorecard” feature.

-In this feature, ELDs can monitor and identify bad driving habits, such as hard braking, hard acceleration, hard cornering, and speeding.
+In this feature, ELDs can monitor and identify bad driving habits, such as hard braking, hard acceleration, and hard cornering.
 By using this data, fleet managers can train some drivers with risky driving behaviors.
 Moreover, rewards can also be given to drivers with the best scores to encourage positive influence and competition within the organization.

 Once you identify drivers with bad driving behaviors and train them, your fleet’s safety will improve significantly.
 Safe driving would result in little to no violations from the FMCSA.
 Also, you’d be experiencing fewer crashes and road accidents.